When it comes to nursery safety, you’ve done your homework. Crib bumpers? BAD. Got it!

 Are Crib Rail Covers Safe?

-Unlike bumpers, which restrict airflow and pose a risk of entrapment, rail covers remain well above your infant’s reach, leaving baby’s sleeping environment clear and free of soft, pillow-like surfaces.
-By the time your little one can stand and reach the rails, you’ll likely be more concerned about teething troubles and escape attempts then SIDS - the risk of which diminishes dramatically after your baby reaches six months.
+Unlike bumpers, which restrict airflow and pose a risk of entrapment, rail covers remain well above your infant’s reach, leaving the baby’s sleeping environment clear and free of soft, pillow-like surfaces.
+By the time your little one can stand and reach the rails, you’ll likely be more concerned about teething troubles and escape attempts then SIDS—the risk of which diminishes dramatically after your baby reaches six months.
 That said, you’ll want to ensure that all snaps and straps are well secured and do not pose a choking hazard.
 Avoid covers with buttons, as these may come loose and find their way into baby’s mouth.
 If your rail guard has ties, be sure that those ties remain fixed and do not exceed nine inches in length.

 What Should I Look For?

 A beautiful rail cover can really boost your nursery’s crib appeal, but when making your selection, be careful not to sacrifice function for fashion.
 Opt for a durable cover with at least a quarter-inch of padding, and make sure the material is stain-resistant and machine-washable.
 (There will be drool.
 So.
 Much.
 Drool.)
 A waterproof backing can also be helpful, protecting crib rails from moisture and preventing the build-up of germs and bacteria.
 Some covers even feature convenient toy latches, giving your baby additional, easy-to-clean options for their chewing pleasure.

 While many covers will fit most cribs, there’s no “one-size-fits-all” guarantee, so be sure to check your rails measurements before making your purchase.
 If you have curved or extra-thick crib rails, look for a rail cover with adjustable straps or ties.
 These will provide more flexibility than those that snap into place.

 Where Can I Buy One?